viettrung9012/clean-code-series/chapter-11.md

 The Spring Framework, for instance, do exactly this by using XML or Java configuration files, or using Java annotations.

-## Scaling up

-Like Cities, Systems grow and evolve.
-How can we make sure it is correctly built so it can scale without pain?

-Should we build a six-lane highway in a small town to anticipate its growth to a big city?

-Should we build a software system in anticipation of how big it can grow?

-It is a myth that we can get systems “right the first time.”
-Instead, we should implement only today’s stories, then refactor and expand the system to implement new stories tomorrow.
-This is the essence of iterative and incremental agility.
-Test-driven development, refactoring, and the clean code they produce make this work at the code level.

-> Software systems are unique compared to physical systems.
-Their architectures can grow incrementally if we maintain the proper separation of concern.

-Be careful of overengineering!

 ### Cross-Cutting Concerns

 Some old architectures, like EJB2, were not fully separating all the concerns. __Persistence__, for instance, used to be implemented directly in domain objects using specific Database management systems following naming conventions and transaction semantics.
 Even though the persistence strategy was modular and encapsulated, in practice, you had to spread the same code that implements the persistence strategy across many objects.
 Therefore, SRP was half implemented and we used to use the term cross-cutting concerns for concerns like these.